Lahaina Banyan Court Park: Lahaina Fort

 In the 1850s, whaling began its steep decline.
 The forts in the Hawaiian Islands were in poor condition due to damage and neglect, and were either abandoned or removed.
-The fort was demolished in 1854.
-The coral stones recovered from this demolition were reused elsewhere, and in building the new prison, Hale Paahao.
+Lahaina Fort was demolished in 1854.
+Its coral blocks were reused to build Hale Paʻahao, a new prison at Wainee Street and Prison Road.
 In 1964, the State Parks Department placed a reconstruction of the old fort wall in the southwest corner of the park.